-The entire divorce process can take anywhere from a few weeks to months depending on the pace of the client and the client’s spouse.
-If you and your spouse agree on all aspects of the divorce and complete all of the necessary paperwork correctly and in a timely fashion, the divorce process will be completed the fastest.
+The entire divorce process can take anywhere from a few weeks to months, depending on the pace of the client and the client’s spouse.
+If you and your spouse agree on all aspects of the divorce and complete all necessary paperwork correctly and promptly, the divorce process will be completed the fastest.

-Yes, it is possible to get a divorce if your spouse lives out-of-state as long as your spouse is willing to sign the necessary paperwork.
+Yes, it is possible to get a divorce if your spouse lives out-of-state as long as they are willing to sign the necessary paperwork.
 If your spouse doesn’t complete the paperwork or your spouse’s location is unknown, you may still get a divorce if there aren’t any other issues to be decided by the court.

 In many cases, it is possible to get a divorce if your spouse is incarcerated.
-However, the steps to get a divorce aren’t as straight-forward and may get a little tricky if you’re handling the process alone.
-It would definitely save you a lot of time, money and frustration if you hire an experienced divorce attorney.
-We are very familiar with the divorce process when one spouse is incarcerated and definitely could help.
+However, the steps to get a divorce aren’t as straightforward and may get a little tricky if you’re handling the process alone.
+It will save you a lot of time, money, and frustration if you hire an experienced divorce attorney.
+We are familiar with the divorce process when one spouse is incarcerated and could help.